storybook-eol/deprecated-addons/addons/info/README.md

-# Storybook Info Addon
+# Storybook Info Addon (Deprecated)

+> NOTE: `addon-info` has been superceded by `addon-docs`, which fixes numerous bugs, supports a richer feature set, and is easier to maintain.
+Please give it a try! https://medium.com/storybookjs/storybook-docspage-e185bc3622bf

-Storybook Info Addon will show additional information for your stories in [Storybook](https://storybook.js.org).
+Storybook Info Addon showcases additional information for your stories in [Storybook](https://storybook.js.org).
 Useful when you want to display usage or other types of documentation alongside your story.

 [Framework Support](https://github.com/storybookjs/storybook/blob/master/ADDONS_SUPPORT.md)